indilib/docs/drivers/properties.md

     // initialize the parent's properties first
     INDI::DefaultDevice::initProperties();

-    IUFillSwitch(
+    SayHelloSP[HELLO_COMMAND].fill(
-        &SayHelloS[0], // A reference to the switch VALUE "SAY_HELLO",   // The name of the VALUE
+    "HELLO_COMMAND",// The name of the VALUE
-        "Say Hello",   // The label of the VALUE ISS_OFF        // The switch state
+    "Say Hello",    // The label of the VALUE
+    ISS_OFF         // The switch state
     );

-    IUFillSwitchVector(
+    SayHelloSP.fill(
-        &SayHelloSP,      // A reference to the switch PROPERTY SayHelloS,        // The list of switch values on this PROPERTY 1,                // How many switch values are there? getDeviceName(),  // The name of the device "SAY_HELLO",      // The name of the PROPERTY "Hello Commands", // The label of the PROPERTY
+        getDeviceName(),  // The name of the device "SAY_HELLO",      // The name of the PROPERTY "Hello Commands", // The label of the PROPERTY